penrose/penrose/penrose-web/src/mathtransform/README.md

 ## Code Breakdown

 Understanding the code in `toCustomAD.ts` is essential to extending it.
 The code is broken down into multiple sections.
 To easily extend the code, you should be able to understand which section to modify.
+You should also understand the different types of nodes that the typescript parser produces (i.e. what MemberExpression, CallExpression, etc. mean).
+A really helpful resource for this is the [AST Parser](https://astexplorer.net).
+We use the `typescript-eslint` parser.

 ### Section 0: Utilities